-StoryCorps is currently at work on a narrative nonfiction book to be published by the Penguin Press and a new season of animated shorts.
-Our debut book, Listening Is an Act of Love, made the extended bestseller list on the New York Times several weeks running.
-Additionally, we recently released our first 30 minute animated special, which aired nationally on the PBS documentary series, POV.
-To aid in our continued success, we need the help of a skilled reader and organized worker, who is excited to gain experience in both the print and animation fields.
+StoryCorps is currently at work on a narrative nonfiction book to be published by the Penguin Press.
+Three of our past books, Listening Is an Act of Love (2007), Mom (2010), and All There Is (2012), have all made the New York Times bestseller list.
+To aid in our continued success, we need the help of a skilled reader and organized worker, who is excited to gain experience in the print field.

-The internship will entail the duties and responsibilities listed in the description below, as well as the exciting opportunity to work with our Senior Editor/Producer, a Creative Nonfiction MFA, and our founder Dave Isay, a Peabody Award-winning documentarian and MacArthur Genius.
+The internship will entail the duties and responsibilities listed in the description below, as well as the exciting opportunity to work with our Senior and Executive Editors, as well as our founder Dave Isay, a Peabody Award-winning documentarian and MacArthur Genius.

 Duties & Responsibilities